Loading Stack -

 FINAL DIAGNOSIS: Right acoustic schwannoma.

-This case illustrates the typical appearances of acoustic schwannomas, including heterogeneity of signal and enhancement - a common feature of larger tumours.
+This case illustrates the typical appearances of acoustic schwannomas, including heterogeneity of signal and enhancement - a common feature of larger tumors.